JimPaine/azure-terraform-lab/labs/3.0/README.md

 ## Step 1 - Creating a module

 A module requires variables, outputs and resources and should be wrapped up in a directory with a README.md.
-Take a look in this lab directory, there is a sub directory called "function" this module takes in some variables creates an Azure Function App a long with all its dependancies and outputs some values.
+Take a look in this lab directory, there is a sub-directory called "function" this module takes in some variables creates an Azure Function App along with all its dependencies and outputs some values.

 ## Step 2 - Using a module

 To use a module we need to add a reference to it from our parent Terraform files.
-In the example below you can see we create a reference to a module in a certain directory and set a variable value.
+In the example below, you can see we create a reference to a module in a certain directory and set a variable value.

 ```
 module "name" {